 The camp has just a handful of comfortable tents, which are set on high wooden decking and offer magnificent views of the river and forest beyond from private verandas.
 Furnished in a colonial style, they each feature a bedroom, a dressing room, a safe and an en suite bathroom with a shower and flush toilet.
 A double zipped entrance keeps out insects, as well as roll down canvas on the windows.
 The tents have double or twin beds, and there are two Family Tents which share a veranda.

-Selous Impala Camp is in a great location for exploring Selous and its remarkable wildlife.
-Situated within the game reserve, the camp's proximity to the river allows for fantastic boat safaris to take place in the late afternoon.
+Selous Impala Camp is in a great location for exploring Nyerere National Park and its remarkable wildlife.
+Situated within the national park, the camp's proximity to the river allows for fantastic boat safaris to take place in the late afternoon.